SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/sashbox.md

 The NPM sub-module `@scion/components/sashbox` provides an Angular sashbox component for splitting content into multiple parts, so-called sashes.
 The user can resize the sashes by moving the splitter between the sashes.

 ***
-Click [here](https://components.scion.vercel.app/#/sci-sashbox) for a demo of the sashbox component in our internal test application.
+Click [here](https://components.scion.vercel.app/#/sci-sashbox) for a demo of the sashbox component.
 ***

 <!--- INSTALLATION AND USAGE --->